Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Spatial-Temporal Bayesian Network

+Spatial-temporal causality is defined here as the probabilistic knowledge describing the causal interactions between variables with high-order time delays during a dynamical process, e.g., in Eq.~(\ref{sys}).
+Consider an STBN $\mathcal{G}=(\mathbf{V}, \mathbf{E})$ built on Eq.~(\ref{sys}). $\mathbf{V}=\{X_1, \dots, X_n\}$ is the variable set, and $\mathbf{E}$ is the edge set.
+Note that, due to the introducing of high-order time delay, thus, the nodes in STBN actually denote variables at some times.
+For example, $X_{i, t}$ and $X_{i, t-1}$ are both variable $X_i$ in traditional Bayesian network, but they denote $X_i$ at different times here, that is, they are slightly different.
+To define spatial-temporal causality, two assumptions are firstly defined as: \begin{enumerate} \item[1.] \textbf{Temporal assumption:} the cause precedes the effect. \item[2.] \textbf{Causal assumption:} the state of effect is predictable by the state of its direct cause. \end{enumerate} The two assumptions are fundamental enough, and widely accepted in~\cite{OCE2015, spirtes2016, PGM2017, CCM2012, PCMCI2019, TPAMI6420843, TII10352645}.

-\begin{proposition}[Acyclic] $\mathcal{G}$ is a DAG. \end{proposition} \begin{proof} If $\mathcal{G}$ is not a DAG, there is at least one path $\mathbf{p}$ which is a cycle.
+Thus, the adjacency of $\mathcal{G}$ can be denoted as a real 3-order tensor $A \in \mathbb{R}^{n \times n \times \tau_{max}}$, as shown in Fig.~\ref{dag}.
+The weight $A_{ji\tau}$ denotes the causal strength of $X_{j,t-\tau} \rightarrow X_{i,t}$ with time lag $\tau$.
+Intuitively, STBN describes the stable multivariate causal relationship during a period of time, or the momentary causality at time $t$ in time series.
+Then, \begin{proposition}[Acyclic] STBN $\mathcal{G}$ is a DAG. \end{proposition} \begin{proof} If $\mathcal{G}$ is not a DAG, there is at least one path $\mathbf{p}$ which is a cycle.
 Then, for any two different nodes $X, Y \in \mathbf{p}$, there must be two different path $X\rightarrow \dots \rightarrow Y$ and $Y\rightarrow \dots \rightarrow X$ without intersection except for them two.
 Then, $X$ is the direct or indirect cause of $Y$, and the direct or indirect effect of $Y$ at the same time.
-This is contradictory to the \textbf{temporal assumption}. \end{proof} Thus, due to the acyclic property, the assumptions of Markov property and faithfulness (see \textbf{Definition~\ref{mp}} and \textbf{Definition~\ref{ff}}) can also be applied to our model.
+This is contradictory to the \textbf{temporal assumption}. \end{proof} Thus, due to the \textbf{Proposition~\ref{acyc}}, the assumptions of causal Markov and faithfulness (see \textbf{Definition~\ref{mp}} and \textbf{Definition~\ref{ff}}) can also be applied to STBN.
+This enables to identify network structure from observation.

-Then, the equivalence of d-separation (equal to conditional independence), zero transfer entropy and time-series unpredictability can be inferred as the following proposition. \begin{proposition}[Causal equivalence] Given the causal network $\mathcal{G}$, then the d-separation in $\mathcal{G}$, zero transfer entropy and time-series unpredictability in the system $\mathcal{S}$ are equivalent, which can be represented as